Do you shop at Tesco?

 A CCS Adoption spokesperson said:

 “We are seeking this grant to deliver specialist support in the early days of placement (when a child moves in with their adoptive family), which is particularly challenging for children.
-‘Well Being Days’ provide a unique opportunity for children and families to meet others with shared experiences of trauma; to play and explore their identities.
+‘Well Being Days’ provides a unique opportunity for children and families to meet others with shared experiences of trauma; to play and explore their identities.
 It’s a safe place for families to visit, laugh, cry, have fun, chat without explanation, explore ideas and relax without feeling judged.
 On average 269 families attended during 2018 and we see the families bonding and building lifelong friendships.”

 Feedback from an adopter at CCS Adoption’s weekly Tots Group: